By Sorsa Editorial

 Can you scrape Twitter without logging in?

-Yes, but with significant limitations.
-Without authentication, you can access basic public profiles and individual tweets through headless browser scraping.
-Search results, full timelines, threads, and engagement details are restricted or incomplete without a logged-in session.
-Every open-source library that provides full data access (Twikit, TweeterPy) requires authentication.
+You can, but with heavy limits.
+Without authentication, headless browser scraping can reach basic public profiles and individual tweets, while search, full timelines, threads, and engagement detail are restricted or incomplete.
+Every open-source library that provides full data access (Twikit, twscrape, Scweet, Tweety) requires either account credentials or session tokens, which is what unlocks the complete data.

 What is the best tool to scrape Twitter in 2026?